keesiemeijer/wp-parser-json/README.md

 ### Pagination

 Use the `--posts_per_page` option if you need to add a lot of post fields with the `wp_parser_json_content_item` filter above.
-This stops the JSON files from getting to big.
-All post fields you add with the filter will be put in paginated files.
+This stops the JSON files from getting to big. if `--posts_per_page` is used everything you add with the filter will be put in the paginated files.

 Example of a `movies.json` file created with the  `--posts_per_page=2` option.